-A number of barriers are designed to make sex safer.
+There are a number of barriers designed to make sex safer.
 Even if protective barriers are used consistently, it is still advised to get tested for STIs regularly if you are sexually active.
-Options are available to suit the specific needs of the individual.
+There are options available to suit the specific needs of the individual.